alekal1/dictionary-app-frontend/README.md

 ### Step 3: Run the application

 Open the terminal and type `npm start`.
-At the end of it you will see the message, that it running on `localhost:3000`
+At the end of it you will see the message, that it running on `localhost:3000`.

+## Run using command line

+### Step 1: Downloand all the files

+You will need to download files and save them on your machine.

+### Step 2: Run command line

+Open the command line and nagivate to place where you saved all the projects files and type `npm i` for dependencies downoload and then `npm start`.
+Go to `localhost:3000` and see application running!